How to Answer the COVID-19 Question on the Common App

 2) A 500-word question for guidance counselors

-Let’s dive in and look at both coronavirus questions in detail and talk about how students may want to approach this new offering.
+Let’s dive in and look at both coronavirus questions in detail and talk about how students may want to approach this offering.

 COVID-19 Question for Students on Common App